dbouget/validation_metrics_computation/README.md

 # Stand-alone project for segmentation validation and metrics computation
 Designed for brain tumor segmentation purposes.
+This software was released together with the article [Preoperative brain tumor imaging: models and software for segmentation and standardized reporting](https://doi.org/10.48550/arxiv.2204.14199).

 # 1. Folder and data structures and naming conventions
 Assuming in the following example that the data are stored based on their origin, but